jpolcek/autocomplete-plus/Provider-API.md

   selector: '.source.js, .source.coffee'
   disableForSelector: '.source.js .comment'

-  # This will take priority over the default provider, which has a priority of 0.
+  # This will take priority over the default provider, which has a inclusionPriority of 0.
   # `excludeLowerPriority` will suppress any providers with a lower priority
   # i.e. The default provider will be suppressed
   inclusionPriority: 1
   excludeLowerPriority: true

+  # This will be suggested before the default provider, which has a suggestionPriority of 1.
+  suggestionPriority: 2

   # Required: Return a promise, an array of suggestions, or null.
   getSuggestions: ({editor, bufferPosition, scopeDescriptor, prefix, activatedManually}) ->